 Despite the name, Krita’s Windows Portable version writes to AppData.
 The batch file and instructions for folder redirection are here.

 Kexi is a multi-platform visual database management application.
 It has a built-in SQLite engine and can connect to other database engines.
-It can also import/export CSV files.
+It can also import/export CSV files or Access (JET) files.

 Download the .7z archive of the 3.2.0 stable version.